vizhub-core/vzcode/test/sampleDirectories/kitchenSink/README.md

-# 3D Wiggling Starfield (Dark Mode)
+# 3D Wiggling Starfield with Hue Shift (Dark Mode)

 An interactive 3D starfield animation built with HTML5 Canvas and vanilla JavaScript.
-Features a rotating perspective view with wiggling colorful stars moving through 3D space in a dark cosmic environment.
+Features a rotating perspective view with wiggling colorful stars moving through 3D space in a dark cosmic environment, enhanced with dynamic color shifting.

 ## Features